Saks Fifth Avenue: 1990s - 2020s

-More expansion followed through in the 1990s particularly into Texas, Florida and California.
-Plans to open in Mexico City were also scrapped following the Mexican peso crisis in 1995. the store was set to open at the Molière222 mall in Polanco, El Palacio de Hierro then took over the site where they still operate.
-California-based I. Magnin closed in 1995, allowing Saks to acquire some of their locations and open in San Diego's Fashion Valley and expand in Carmel.
-As in the 1950s, the company opened a wave of smaller "Main Street" stores in suburbs with downtown shopping, such as Pasadena, Santa Barbara, and San Diego's La Jolla in California, and in Greenwich, Connecticut, and Charleston, South Carolina.
+More expansion followed through in the 1990s in Texas, Florida and California.
+Plans to open in Mexico City were cancelled following the Mexican peso crisis in 1995.
+California-based I. Magnin closed in 1995, allowing Saks acquired former I. Magnin locations following the latter's closing in 1995, allowing for expansion into San Diego's Fashion Valley and Carmel.
+The company opened an additional set of downtown locations in areas such as Pasadena, Santa Barbara, and San Diego's La Jolla in California, and in Greenwich, Connecticut, and Charleston, South Carolina.

 In Texas, Saks acquired three Texas locations where Marshall Field's was exiting.
 In 1997 Saks moved its main Houston store from the Saks Pavilion to The Galleria and added a new location at Town & Country.
 In the Dallas Galleria, Saks moved within the mall to a larger location.
 In addition to the former Field's locations, Saks Austin opened in 1997 and Fort Worth in 2000.

-In Florida in the 1990s, 7 Saks Fifth Avenue stores opened, for a total of 11 stores by the end of the decade, adding Palm Beach Gardens, Naples, Fort Myers, Orlando, Sarasota, Tampa and doubled the size of its Boca Raton store.
+In Florida in the 1990s, seven Saks Fifth Avenue stores opened, for a total of 11 stores by the end of the decade, adding Palm Beach Gardens, Naples, Fort Myers, Orlando, Sarasota, Tampa and doubled the size of its Boca Raton store.

+Acquisitions and mergers

+Acquisition by Brown & Williamson and BATUS, Inc

+In 1973, tobacco conglomerate, Brown & Williamson acquired the Gimbels chain, including Saks Fifth Avenue brand.
+In 1990, Brown & Williamson, under the name BATUS, sold Saks Fifth Avenue for $1.5 billion.

 Acquisition by Investcorp and Proffitt's

-Also in 1990, the company launched "Saks Off 5th", an outlet store offshoot of the main brand, with 107 stores worldwide by 2016.
+Also in 1990, the company launched Saks Off 5th, an outlet store offshoot of the main brand, with 107 stores worldwide by 2016.

-In 1998, Proffitt's, Inc. the parent company of Proffitt's and other department stores, acquired Saks Holdings Inc. Upon completing the acquisition, Proffitt's, Inc. changed its name to Saks, Inc.
+In 1998, Proffitt's, Inc., the parent company of Proffitt's and other department stores, acquired Saks Holdings, Inc. Upon completing the acquisition, Proffitt's, Inc., changed its name to Saks, Inc.